mgmccarthy/MongoOutbox/README.md

 # MongoOutbox
 This repo demonstrates how to use NServiceBus Outbox with MongoDb for persistence with RabbitMQ as the transport.

-Although the handlers in the project contain a direct reference to `var session = context.SynchronizedStorageSession.GetClientSession();` to get a hold of the NSB Persistence managed IMongoDbClient, there are ways to use the NServiceBus pipeline to write behaviors which can "float" the context into handlers remembering to first get, then assign the session (`IClientHandleSession`) in the handler code is taken care of by NSB infrastrcutrue code.

-At a high level, there are three endpoints:
+The solution has three endpoints:
 - .Client, which is run as a SendOnly endpoint.
 This endpoint sends a new CreateOrder command to Enpoint1 every 5 seconds.
 - .Endpoint1, which handles CreateOrder.
-In the handler, an "Order" in inserted into the Mongo and an OrderCreated event is published
+In the handler, an "Order" in inserted into mongo and an OrderCreated event is published
 - .Endpoint2, which handler OrderCreated.
-In the handler, it prints out the info of the event to the console.
+In the handler, it prints out the info of the event to the console (no db or message ops).

 You'll need docker installed and running and .NET Core 3.1 on your machine in order to run the solution.